 Smart Home Interoperability

 Nobody wants to have a smart home that needs five different hubs and five different apps to control it.
-These products are supposed to make your life easier, not more complicated.
+Smart home products are supposed to make your life easier, not more complicated.
 In a truly smart home, your smart products need to be able to easily communicate with each other.

 If you buy a new home automation product, it should install in your home automation system seamlessly.
 Furthermore, as new products are released, there should be some kind of assurance that your old products will work with the new.

 Z-Wave is a proprietary technology.
 That means it is owned and maintained by a private organization.
 Sigma Designs owns it and licenses the Z-Wave technology.
 It also runs the Z-Wave Alliance which controls the certification of all Z-Wave devices.

 The big selling point for Z-Wave is its interoperability.
 The Z-Wave Alliance makes sure that every Z-Wave device complies to a strict set of standards.
 Every Z-Wave certified device WILL work with every Z-Wave certified controller.
 There are over 600 manufacturers that produce a total of over 2100 Z-Wave certified products.
 Each one will be able to plug right into your existing Z-Wave network of devices.

 Most Z-Wave certified devices will display the trademarked Z-Wave logo.
 It is against the law for products to use the logo without the proper certification.

 ZigBee is an open wireless standard that is maintained by the ZigBee Alliance.
 The ZigBee Alliance is a group of companies that support its development promote its use.